Dblogstream/nextjs-docker-setup/README.md

 ## Start development server

-Close all the process pressing (Crtl key + C).
+Close all the process pressing (Crtl key + C or type 'exit').
 And use Docker compose to have development enviroment.
 Enjoy development.
 You will not face any issue developing Next projects.

 ```sh
 docker-compose up